Friday, October 24, 2025

 Unrepentant Christians

-Liar, destroyer, and hater that he has always shown himself, the Spiritual implications of the man who is our current president aren’t just about him.
+Despite his toxic egomania, the Spiritual implications of the man who is our current president are greater than himself.

-But repentance requires self-examination: and the honesty, to God and to ourself, to admit we’ve done wrong.
+But repentance requires self-examination: and the honesty, to God and to oneself, to admit we’ve done wrong.

 Wednesday, October 01, 2025